rmkubik/raw-words/content/notes/now.md

 I'm trying to finish making more games.
 I'm currently working on a successor to [[Terminal Escape]] and trying to be distracted less by new projects.
 ## thinking about
 Working under capitalism is super weird.
-I feel like I'm going mad watching people's excited reactions to the latest trends.
-Turns out, people have been thinking about weird our economic system is for a good long while now.
+I feel like I'm going mad watching people's excited reactions to the latest nonsense.
+Turns out, people have been writing about this weirdness for a good long while now.
+I'm working on catching up now.

 Software.
 Computing.

 Games.

+---

 [What's a now page?](https://nownownow.com/about)